jiang-junyao/IReNA/README.md

-After get the result of Fimo, we can use [winscp](https://winscp.net/eng/download.php) or other related software to transfer fimo result files from linux to windos.
+After get the result of Fimo, we can use [winscp](https://winscp.net/eng/download.php) or other related software to transfer fimo result files from linux to windos(If you run IReNA in linux, please ignore this part).
 Then, we combine these Fimo consequence according to motif and motif PWM.
 Next, we load the peaks file and overlap differential peaks and motif footprints through overlap\_footprints\_peaks() function

 ``` r
 ###Combine all footprints of motifs